Animal Skull Tattoos

 The raven is one of the most meaningful bird tattoos and it has not only been used in famous poems, but also in movies and songs.

-Tattoos involving the raven are often colorized in deep blue or black and are mixed with other tattoo motifs related to magic and mysticism like the moon tattoo, rose tattoo, or tree branches.
+Tattoos involving the raven are often colorized in deep blue or black and are mixed with other tattoo motifs related to magic and mysticism like the moon tattoo, rose tattoo, or tree tattoos.

 Raven tattoos are most often chosen for arms or back.